Reason 1. Embracing change is less stressful than fighting it

 Reason 2.
 Change can be transformational.

 At an individual level, every time something in your life changes, so do you.
 Who wants to live a completely staid, predictable and boring life?
 Progress is the outcome of change, not standing still.
 People that manage change well, especially career or role changes, understand that each change brings new skills, new knowledge and new opportunities.
 The days of staying in one job for life are long gone.
 Whether you change within your company, or move to another, there is no negative stigma these days with pursuing a career that is in line with your interests, values and skills.

 As a leader, it’s important to be honest with your team.
 Even when change is positive, your team will immediately think “how will this affect me?”
 If the change is negative, don’t pretend it’s positive because your team will see straight through it.
 Give your team time to absorb the changes being undertaken and invite them to ask questions.
 It will take time to move the team in line with change, especially if it’s difficult changes that are being implemented.

-People that experience change more regularly learn flexibility, adaptability and to prioritise change as a positive way to build experiences, knowledge and skills.
+People who experience change more regularly learn flexibility, adaptability and to prioritise change as a positive way to build experiences, knowledge, and skills.
 In other words, the more you experience change, the more you get used to it.
-Just as habit is the result of a repetitive situation, when change is a normal part of a team’s working life, they are more likely to embrace it.
+Just as a habit is the result of a repetitive situation, when change is a normal part of a team’s working life, they are more likely to embrace it.

 How Leaders can prepare for change

 The process of change can be highly disruptive in the workplace.
 Knowing the predictable reactions to change and how to prepare for them can significantly reduce both the distraction and the negative impacts of change and improve the engagement and uptake of all those affected.